 Feb 23, 2017

 Thank you for checking in!
-We recently returned from a clinic visit to Dallas.
-Their clinical trials and their connection to a Wellstone Muscular Dystrophy Cooperative Research Center made us...
+We recently returned from a visit to Dallas.
+Their clinical trials and their connection to a Wellstone Muscular Dystrophy Cooperative Research Center made us want to...

 Dec 13, 2016

 Thank you all for your continued and generous support!
 For now we are just following our routine of daily medications and weekly physical therapy appointments as well as other occasional...